 This means that no person who has tested positive for the virus, or who is showing symptoms consistent with the virus, will be admitted to the care home.

 For further information on new admissions, you can contact your local home directly, or call our central team on 01707 393293.

 Have any of the homes been affected by Covid-19?

-Where Covid-19 had been confirmed or suspected in one of our homes, our relatives were informed and updated regularly by the local teams.
+Where Covid-19 has been confirmed or suspected in one of our homes, our relatives are informed and updated regularly by the local teams.
 We understand that this has been an extremely difficult time for everybody and how hard it has been for those of you who have been unable to comfort your loved ones during this time.
 While we can never replace the love of relatives and friends, please know that our staff teams will continue to support and care for all our residents to the very best of our ability.

 We continue to work closely with our Local Authority and Health teams, and we are following all Government and Public Health England advice in relation to infection protection and control.
 We also want to assure you that we are continuing to do everything in our power to keep life as normal and enjoyable for residents as possible.